blue-build/modules/modules/brew/README.md

 ### Update

-Brew update operation updates the Brew binary to latest version.
+The Brew update operation updates the Brew binary to latest version.

 #### `auto-update` (optional: boolean, default: true)
 If false, disables automatic activation of `brew-update.timer`.